HamadMulti/hamad/README.md

 ## **License**
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 Let me know if additional adjustments or details are needed!
+[Send me an email](mailto:informhammadahmad@gmail.com)